 Understand Smart Home Skills

-When you build an Alexa Smart Home skill, users can voice-control their cloud-connected devices by using your skill.
-For smart home skills, the voice interaction model is already built for you.
+When you build an Alexa smart home skill, users can voice-control their cloud-connected devices by using your skill.
+The smart home interfaces use the pre-built voice interaction model.
+This model gives you a set of predefined utterances that users say to control your device.
 When a user speaks to Alexa, Alexa interprets the utterance and sends a message to your skill that communicates the request.
 Your skill reacts to the message by changing the state of the device, such as by dimming a light, or by sending information about device state, such as by telling the user whether a light is on or off.

 For an overview of other kinds of Alexa skills that you can build with the Alexa Skills Kit, see Index of Skill Types.